vishalanandl177/React-Material-UI-Starter/README.md

 ## Info

 The projects includes some packages: Material-UI, Axios, Redux.
-The projects by default uses scss.
+The project by default uses scss.
 Add all the general methods to GeneralMethod class.
 In HttpClient.jsx, set "baseURL" to the API endpoint.
+Enjoy coding.

 ## Available Scripts